yamgarcia/Disney-Clone/README.md

 ### :muscle: Project

 Small project that shows the use of common GraphQL concepts and API buiding.

+The project consists of a Home Page with the titles and a page for each show.
+By clicking the titles users can watch the trailer and that updates the API and the user won't be recommended that show on the home page.

 Clone this GraphQL API by using this URL: https://app.graphcms.com/clone/56e56cfcc0a24094b89feab5cee9d083?name=Disney%20Clone

 ---